-Gustafson Porter + Bowman’s landscape design at Buckingham Green creates a new high-quality public realm adjacent to three refurbished buildings that together comprise a 230,000sqft mixed-use scheme, situated at the edge of St James’s and close to Westminster Abbey.
+Gustafson Porter + Bowman’s landscape design at Buckingham Green creates a new high-quality public realm between two buildings within a 140,000sqft mixed-use scheme, situated at the edge of St James’s and close to Westminster Abbey.

-The irregular placement of buildings on the site results in a theme of jaunted angles and varied assembly of styles and palettes.
-To unify the composition of new and existing buildings, reference is made to the early-20th century painter Kazimir Malevich.
-Where his paintings play with the rich variations of tones and textures of a colour to create a rich, warm palette that suggests infinite space, Gustafson Porter + Bowman’s loose placement of abstract shapes in contrasting coloured stone with skewed and off-centre positions gives the illusion of subtle movement and directionality, thus mediating the difficult angles of the buildings.
+The irregular placement of buildings on the site sets a theme of jaunted angles and a varied assembly of styles and palettes.
+To unify the composition of new and existing buildings, reference is made to the early-20th century artist Kazimir Malevich.
+Where his paintings played with the rich variations of tones and textures of a colour to create a rich, warm palette that suggest infinite space, Gustafson Porter + Bowman’s placement of an abstract shape in contrasting coloured stone with skewed and off-centre positions gives the illusion of subtle movement and directionality, thus mediating the difficult angles of the buildings.

 High-quality materials are used across private and public spaces and include bush-hammered ‘Caesar white’ granite around the edge of The Tower, and honed black ‘Tritanial’ granite for the central element, with a bronze trim applied through a concealed drain, complementing bronze street furniture.
 A single Gingko biloba tree anchors the public realm design between the two buildings.